 Not all car accidents are due to careless or reckless traffic violations.
 Instead, a mechanical failure, broken part, or other vehicle issue may be to blame.
 When this happens, the case becomes much more complex.
 However, you can still seek compensation from the individuals or business responsible for your injuries.

-We Can Help Build a Car Accident Case
+A New York Car Accident Lawyer Can Help You Build a Case

 Why hire a lawyer at all?
 Cases involving vehicle maintenance can be complex, and it can take a great deal of time and effort to pull together enough evidence from experts, eyewitnesses, documentation, and other sources to create a convincing case.
 Our team knows just how to handle such cases.

 Most of all, you deserve the chance to focus on rebuilding your life without the added hassle of trying to manage a lawsuit alone.

 You can count on the entire team at Morelli Law Firm to help you build the strongest possible case.
 We have the resources and know-how to: